 M30, H1, and H4 timeframes are well suited for newbie traders trading on a regular basis.
 Patterns of technical analysis, as well as indicators, provide adequate information on these time periods, while you don’t need to wait for a signal to open a position for long.

-For the rest, you shouldn’t focus on choosing the timeframe, since you’ll most likely select the time interval, which suits you best, by yourself with time and practice.
+For the rest, you shouldn’t focus on choosing the timeframe, since you’ll most likely select the time interval that suits you best by yourself, with time and practice.